javascript-tutorial/en.javascript.info/1-js/05-data-types/02-number/article.md

 In all other cases, `Object.is(a, b)` is the same as `a === b`.

-This way of comparison is often used in JavaScript specification.
+We mention `Object.is` here, because it's often used in JavaScript specification.
 When an internal algorithm needs to compare two values for being exactly the same, it uses `Object.is` (internally called [SameValue](https://tc39.github.io/ecma262/#sec-samevalue)).
 ```